-10 Day Andalucia Itinerary: the Best of Sunny Southern Spain
+10 Day Andalusia Itinerary: the Best of Sunny Southern Spain

 the colorful Plaza de Espana in Seville

-It's here, finally, the perfect 10 day itinerary for Andalucia in southern Spain.
+It's here, finally, the perfect 10 day road trip itinerary for Andalusia in southern Spain.
 I've procrastinated writing it.
 Itineraries can be so personal, can't they?
 Some people like culture and history.
 Others want to relax on a beach with an appropriately chilled beverage.
 Some like a perfect mixture.

-But I loved every stop on my solo trip to sunny Andalucia.
+But I loved every stop on my solo trip to sunny Andalusia.
 Full disclosure, it was February, so beach lounging was out of the question.

 Nonetheless, I had an amazing trip.
 And I'm ready to hand over what I thought was a smashing 10 day itinerary for southern Spain -- a well-balanced blend of must see hotspots, hidden gems, tiny whitewashed villages, and natural wonders.

 a little corner of beautiful Seville

 Tips For Traveling in Andalucia

 I flew into beautiful Seville and worked my way east, flying out of Granada.
 But you could just as easily reverse the direction and start in Granada.
 Starting in Seville meant that I didn't need a car the first few days.